lorddev/utilities/README.md

 * At a certain time
 * At a certain regular interval
 * Continuously, repeating an action as soon as the previous action is complete

+More details below, but for even _more_ details, see the [project wiki](https://github.com/lorddev/utilities/wiki).

 ### ApiCall